Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 His creations were renowned for their spiritual efficacy and attracted devotees throughout Thailand and internationally.

-Spiritual legacy
+Spiritual Legacy

 His practice was based on monastic discipline, meditation, and the transmission of ancient knowledge blending Buddhism and Thai esoteric traditions.

 He passed away on December 29, 2009, at Wat Klang Bang Keow, after more than 50 years spent in monastic life.
-His passing deeply affected his disciples and amulet collectors, who continue to venerate his creations today.
+His passing deeply affected his disciples and amulet collectors, who continue to revere his creations today.

 Conclusion